Bobby Clampett

-College and amateur standout
+Early life

 Clampett was born in Monterey, California.
 He attended Stevenson School in Pebble Beach, California.
 He based his early golf training on the book "The Golfing Machine," by Homer Kelley, and he worked closely with golf instructor Ben Doyle, the first authorized instructor of the Golfing Machine.

+Amateur career

 From 1978 to 1980, he was a three-time All-American and two-time Collegiate Golfer of the Year at Brigham Young University.
 His important amateur titles included the Porter Cup, the Sunnehanna Amateur, and the Western Amateur.
 He also won the 1978 World Amateur medal, in team competition for the Eisenhower Trophy and the 1978 and 1980 California State Amateurs.
+Fred Haskins Award Recipient 1979 and 1980.
 He was the low amateur at the 1978 U.S. Open and 1979 Masters.

-Professional highlights
+Professional career

 Clampett turned professional after the 1980 U.S. Open.
 From 1980 to 1995, he played on the PGA Tour.
 He won only one tournament, the 1982 Southern Open.
 He had almost three dozen top-10 finishes in his career, including nine 2nd or 3rd-place finishes, and had over $1 million in career earnings.
 His best finish in a major was a T-3 at the 1982 U.S. Open.
 He was a member of the 1982 World Cup team.

 Clampett won an event on the Japan Golf Tour in 1981.
 He finished 2nd at the 1983 Air New Zealand Shell Open, an official event on the Australasian Tour.
 He recorded three runner-up finishes in a four year stretch at the Italian Open in the early 1980s.
 At the 1982 Open Championship played at Royal Troon in Scotland.
 Clampett opened with rounds of 67 and 66 and held a five shot lead going into Saturday's play.
 His lead had increased two shots by the fifth hole.
 Then Clampett drove the ball into a pot bunker at the sixth hole.
 It took him three shots to get out.
 This sparked the beginning of a precipitous collapse by Clampett that saw him finish with rounds of 78 and 77 and finish in a tie for 10th.

 Like his play at the Open Championship, Clampett's career precipitously declined after the 1982 season.
 After recording a victory and nine top-3 finishes in his first two seasons as a pro Clampett abruptly changed his swing with devastating results.
 He would record only two top-3 finishes for the remainder of his career and would never win again.